 The Goring, Belgravia

-A family-owned, five-star hotel in the heart of Belgravia, The Goring is always a winner for those wanting to experience traditional, British luxury.
-A favorite of the royals, staying at the Goring is like being transported back to an old-school style of splendor that is rarely found these days.
-There is a particularly good festive afternoon tea with classic sandwiches and scones infused with moreish Christmas spices, and a majestic ‘Tiara Tree’ to admire, inspired by the late Queen Elizabeth’s historic Garrard tiaras.
+A family-owned gem in the heart of Belgravia, The Goring is always a winner for those wanting to experience old-school, British luxury.
+A favorite of the royals, staying at the Goring is like being transported back to an old-school style of splendor that is rare to find these days.
+There is a particularly good festive afternoon tea with classic sandwiches and scones infused with more Christmas spices.

 Charlotte Street Hotel, Fitzrovia